JohnsonLabJanelia/FetchGamePhysics/README.md

 ```

 ### Preparing ROS environment
 The repo is tested with [ROS NOETIC](http://wiki.ros.org/noetic) on Ubuntu 20.04.
 We are planning on release a docker image for the game in the future.
 But for development purpose, it is better to have a local ros workspace.
-Adapted from O[ption B: Manual Setup] (https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/0_ros_setup.md).
+Adapted from O[ption B: Manual Setup](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/0_ros_setup.md).

 1. Install Noetic [Desktop-Full Install](http://wiki.ros.org/noetic/Installation/Ubuntu) on Ubuntu, and create a **ROS catkin workspace**.
 2. Install libraries